Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

 - Even though this is a non-building node, R is still needed by the `prerun.sh` and `postrun.sh` scripts.
 Download and install it.
+  On `bbscentral1`, I downloaded R-4.4.0.tar.gz to `~/rdownloads/` and installed it in `~/R/R-4.4/`.
+  Note that:
+  - Compiling R might fail on a VM with little RAM.
+Configuring with `--disable-byte-compiled-packages` might help in that case.
+  - No need to install any R package.
-  On `bbscentral1`, I downloaded R-4.4.0.tar.gz to `~/rdownloads/` and installed it in `~/R/R 4.4/`.
-Note that this version of R won't need to be updated on a regular basis like we do on the satellite nodes.
+  - This R instance won't need to be updated on a regular basis like we do on the satellite nodes.